nomilous/netrix/README.md

 The `counter` metrics are reset to zero at each flush boundary so that the counting can resume appropriately.

-The `gauge` metric values are carried over the flush boundary unchanged.
+The `gauge` metric values remain unchanged until the client sends an update.

 Example metrics object: